atomicdata-dev/atomic-server/docs/src/astro-guide/8-pojects.md

 We are going to give `project` 3 required and 2 recommended properties.

-For the required add: [name](https://atomicdata.dev/properties/name) and [description](https://atomicdata.dev/properties/description)then create a property called `image` with datatype `RESOURCE` and a classtype of [file](https://atomicdata.dev/classes/File).
+For the required add: [name](https://atomicdata.dev/properties/name) and [description](https://atomicdata.dev/properties/description) then create a property called `image` with datatype `RESOURCE` and a classtype of [file](https://atomicdata.dev/classes/File).

-For the recommended properties create one called `demo-url` with datatype `STRING` and one called `repo-url` with the same type. `demo-url` will be used to point to a demo of the project (if there is one), `repo-url` will point to a git repository if there is one.
+For the recommended properties create one called `demo-url` with datatype `STRING` and one called `repo-url` with the same type. `demo-url` will be used to point to a demo of the project (if there is one), and `repo-url` will point to a git repository if there is one.

 `project` should now look something like this:
 ![](img/8-2.webp)